ayaka-qc/ayaka-qc.github.io/index.md

 # Awards
 **Excellence Award**, [JICA Academic Essay Contest on Japanese Emigration in North America](https://www.jica.go.jp/domestic/jomm/whatsnew/2023/1526419_24083.html)
-*Naganuma, A.“The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community:
+*Naganuma, A. (Oct 2024). **“The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community:
-Based on Articles from the North American Post in the 1950s”*, Oct 2024)
+Based on Articles from the North American Post in the 1950s”**.
+Japan International Cooperation Agency.

 # Scholarships
 - **Japanese Government (MEXT) Scholarship** — Graduate-Degree Program